acautin/distributed-state-example/README.md

 There is a unique gen_server representing a user connected to the system, for each one of this users the system creates a "state keeper" on a different node.

-When a user connects to the system the gen_server for this user is created on the local node, there are 3 posibilities for the backups.
+When a user connects to the system the gen_server for this user is created on the local node, there are 3 possibilities for the backups.
 * There is no backup running for this user: A new backup is created on a remote node.
 * There is a backup running on a remote node: State is restored from the backup.
 * The backup is running in the same node: State is restored from the backup, the backup is terminated and started again on a different node.